 - When does a human life begin?

-- Is abortion every right?
+- Is abortion ever right?

 - Are there positives to war?

 - If God is all loving, why is there so much suffering in the word?

 - Why are some people prejudiced?

 - Does prison really help offenders?

 - Is the death penalty a good thing?
-Would you bring back the death penalty to the UK?
+Should the death penalty be reintroduced in the UK?